-Reginald H. Gilyard Experience:
+Reginald H. Gilyard

+Experience

-Age:58 Committees: Mr. Gilyard will be appointed as Chairman of the Orion Board of Directors prior to the Distribution.
+Committees: Nominating / Corporate Governance (Chair), Compensation Mr. Gilyard will be appointed as Non-Executive Chairman of the Orion Board of Directors prior to the Distribution.
 Mr. Gilyard has served on the Board of Directors of Realty Income Corporation (NYSE: O) since 2018, where he serves as the chair of the Nominating/Corporate Governance Committee Chair.
 Mr. Gilyard is also a Senior Advisor at the Boston Consulting Group, Inc. (BCG) where he is a recognized leader in strategy development and execution (2017-present).
-Prior to this role, Mr. Gilyard served as Dean of the Argyros School of Business and graduate levels.
-Prior to joining Chapman University, Mr. Gilyard's leadership, the school significantly increased its national rankings at the undergraduate and graduate levels.
-Prior to joining Chapman University, Mr. Gilyard served as Partner and Managing Director at BCG where he led national and multi-national engagements with large corporations in strategy, M&A, and business

-Mr. Gilyard served nine years in the U.S. Air Force as a Program Manager, and was then promoted to Major in the U.S. Air Force Reserves where he served for an additional three years.
-Mr. Gilyard currently serves on the board of directors of First American Financial Corporation (NYSE:FAF) (2017-present), and CBRE Group Inc. (NYSE:CBRE) (2018-present), and is the Board Chair for Pacific Charter School Development, a 501(c)(3) real estate development company serving low income families in urban centers across the United States.
+Prior to this role, Mr. Gilyard served as Dean of the Argyros School of Business and Economics at Chapman University (2012-2017).
+Under Mr. Gilyard's leadership, the school significantly increased its national rankings at the undergraduate and graduate levels.
+Prior to joining Chapman University, Mr. Gilyard served as Partner and Managing Director at BCG where he led national and multi-national engagements with large corporations in strategy.
+M&A, and business transformation (1996-2012).
+Prior to BCG, Mr. Gilyard served nine years in the U.S. Air Force as a Program Manager, and was then promoted to Major in the U.S. Air Force Reserves where he served for an additional three years.
+Mr. Gilyard currently serves on the board of directors of First American Financial Corporation (NYSE:FAPI (2017-present), and CBRE Group Inc. (NYSE:GRE) (2018-present), and is the Board Chair for Pacific Charter School Development, a 501(c)3) real estate development company serving low income families in urban centers across the United States.

 Mr. Gilyard offers valuable knowledge regarding strategy development and execution, having worked with management teams and boards to develop and implement successful strategies for over 20 years.
 His extensive consulting experience includes leading national and multi-national strategic engagements, pre and post M&A activity, and business transformation.

 Mr. Gilyard's skill set and experience in a broad array of industries allow him to provide diverse and valuable perspectives to our Board of Directors.

 Kathleen R. Allen, Ph.D.
-Experience: